Skip to content

 Portal

-Files on MetaboLights are stored as two types - Metadata files or Data files.
+Files on MetaboLights are stored as two types - Data files or Metadata files.
+Data files are RAW_FILES and/or DERIVED_FILES produced from the analytical instrument.
 Metadata files are ISA tabular files such as i_Investigation.txt, s_MTBLSxxx.txt, a_MTBLSxxx.txt and m_MTBLSxxx_maf.tsv.
-Data files are RAW_FILES and/or DERIVED_FILES produced from the analytical instrument.
-There are two boxes to allow the submitter to synchronise metadata files and index data files separately.

 Start Metadata Synchronisation

 After clicking Start Synchronisation, files will be synced to the study folder.
 It may take seconds, minutes or longer to complete.
 It will depend on the number and size of files.
 Once synchronisation is done, the status will change like below.
-Files will show in the MetaboLights Editor after clicking the Refresh *button.*
+Files will show in the MetaboLights Editor automatically.

 Portal